Coccyx Relief

 • Breathe in through the nose, expand the belly, exhale slowly through the mouth

-• Focus on relaxing the pelvic floor as you breathe
+• Focus on relaxing the pelvic floor as you breathe out

 By day 15, the change was dramatic.
 Pain that had been constant for years dropped noticeably.
 For the first time in ages, I was able to sit at a friend's house — without my cushion — for 20-30 minutes.
 That might not sound like much, but for me, it was extraordinary.